modalpdx/modalpdx.github.io/README.md

 This prevents needing to set up a posts API.
 It also prevents saving anything from the site (no comments on posts, for example).
 The less connections deployed to the web, the better.

 This script is MariaDB (possibly MySQL?) specific.
 Of course, swap DB_* with actual values for the database.
 The JSON should be written to public/posts.json in the source tree before building/deploying the site.
+Note: the "--raw" parameter is vital (without it, escaped characters like newlines and double quotes would be double-escaped).

 ```
 ssh DB_SERVER_USERNAME@DB_SERVER_IP '
-    mysql -u DB_USER -p"DB_PASSWORD" -D simpleblog -N -e "
+    mysql -u DB_USER -p -D simpleblog -N --raw -e "
         select JSON_ARRAYAGG(
             JSON_OBJECT(
                 \"id\", id,